Techcat89420/Enterprise-Security-Lab-FortiGate-Onion/README.md

 ![Dual-Console Host Verification (Event 4104 and Active Directory)](Dual-Console-Host-Verification-4-7.png) *Caption: Figure 4.7: Final verification on the Domain Controller.
 The local event logs record the incoming command from the cloud, and Active Directory shows the user account is completely disabled.*

+---

+### Project Conclusion
+This project successfully proves that an on-premises company network can use modern cloud tools to build a fast, automated defense system.

+* **Fast, Automated Defense:** By connecting local servers directly to the cloud, the system drops the time to detect and stop a threat down to under 60 seconds.
+* **Smart Engineering:** Solving the local account issues proved that automated security tools can stop an attacker at the identity level before they move across the network.
+* **Cost and Efficiency:** Switching to direct cloud management rules removed the need for extra local servers and drastically cut down on unnecessary log noise, keeping cloud storage costs low.

+Ultimately, this lab serves as a real-world blueprint for transforming a passive monitoring setup into an active, automated containment network.